natcl/maxtoolbox/readmefirst.txt

 To re-install/update the ToolBox

-1 - Make sure you delete all files related to the ToolBox 2 - Install as described abve.
+1 - Make sure you delete all files related to the ToolBox 2 - Install as described above.